sdiaz/FOSRestBundleByExample/README.md

 FOSRestBundleByExample
 ======================

-FOSRestBundle example project with Symfony 2.3 standard distribution.
+FOSRestBundle example project with Symfony 2.6 standard distribution.

-**Note:** Work In Progress
+**Note:** Contributions and examples welcome.

 **Caution:** This example project is developed in sync with [symfony's repository](https://github.com/symfony/symfony).